AnonymouX47/term-image/CONTRIBUTING.md

   - **grouped** (preferably by the most dominant criterium e.g object/definition type)
   - **sorted** (preferrably lexicographically, with the exception of dependant definitions e.g decorators, metaclasses, baseclasses, etc)
 - ... wherever **reasonably** possible.
-  - Makes things organized and finding things is quicker and easier :smiley:.
+  - Makes things organized and finding things is quicker and easier 😃.
 - For any matter of style not directly/indirectly addressed here, please try as much as possible to follow formats or styles already established in the project.
 - Any questions or suggestions about the above can be asked or given in [this discussion](https://github.com/AnonymouX47/term-image/discussions/7).
 - See also: [Documentation Style](#documentation-style).